anajlm/AdaTask/README.md

 - The project adheres to SOLID principles for clean and extensible design.

 - Demonstrates the application of inheritance and generics in data structures and task manipulation operations.

-## Deployment

-### Deployment with in-memory repository

-### Deployment with PostgreSQL

-- Execute docker-compose up which will setup and deploy DB.